THEBEST7192/spotify-tierlist/README.md

 npm run start
 ```

-The app will open in your default browser at `http://localhost:3000`, or whatever you set your redirect URI to
+The app will be available at the address provided in the terminal (e.g., `http://127.0.0.1:3000`).
+Please note that you should use `http://127.0.0.1:PORT` instead of `http://localhost:PORT` to access the application.

 ## Usage